The Honey Harvest

 |

-Mandatory particulars on every jar sold (Swiss food law)
+Mandatory statements on each jar sold (Swiss food law)

 3.5 Storage